jonothanhunt/jonothan-site/README.md

 ## Setup

-After cloning this repository, install packages and run:
+After cloning this repository, you can install packages and run the dev server:
 ```bash
 yarn
 yarn dev